fingoldo/stocksranking/readme.md

 ## Start the dashboard in cloud

-in the last row of app.py, edit the port and host as needed.
+In the last row of app.py, edit the port and host as needed.
 Example: port=80, host='your_public_ip'

 Ensure that port is not used by something else and not firewalled on your server.